dong-hao/EM3DVP/README.md

 ## something like a disclaimer

-I wrote this script just for the convenience of myself and people in our group.
+I wrote the package just for the convenience of myself and people in our group.
 Those who want to try this script are free to use it on academic/educational cases.
 But of course, I cannot guarantee the script to be working properly and calculating correctly (although I wish so).
 Have you any questions or suggestions, please feel free to contact me (but don't expect that I will reply quickly!).

 ## UNITS
 currently the internal unit here is the 'practical' one, as used in most survey files (mV/km/nT) for E/B.